rjanish/massivesurvey/README.md

 This package contains software used in the MASSIVE survey.

-Scripts that execute particular calculations are found in bin/.
+Scripts that execute particular calculations are found in bin.
-General, non-executable MASSIVE code is found in lib/.
+General, non-executable code is found in the python package massivepy.